List of current NFL broadcasters: National broadcasters

-All regular-season and playoff games, as well as some preseason games, are shown in the U.S. on one of the following national networks.
+All regular-season and playoff games, as well as some preseason games, are shown in the United States on one of the following national networks.
 If a regular season game is nationally exclusive on either the cable networks ESPN or NFL Network, or exclusively on a streaming service like Amazon Prime Video, it is also simulcast on a local broadcast station in each of the home markets of the two participating teams.